Broccolito/narrowsUtil/README.md

 	[Args2 plot name]

 # Example
+# Need to do the commands for the last part first and edit the csv file generated
 # Need to check output file name from last part to be arguments for following step
 Rscript /salemlab/users/wagu/narrowsUtil/make_crosstrait_senlin_plot_from_stats.R \
 	/salemlab/users/wagu/narrowsUtil/crosstraitplot_test_forestplot_stats.csv \